darmeanu21/Automobile-Analysis/README.md

 Project Features:

 Exploratory Data Analysis (EDA): Analyzed trends and distributions of relevant variables, including engine size and fuel type.

 Statistical Modeling: Fit linear models to evaluate the impact of engine and fuel characteristics on highway MPG.

 Documentation: Contributed to a comprehensive 26-page report, including a literature review and detailed analysis of modeling choices.

 Technologies Used R Programming

 How to Run the Project:

 Clone or download this repository.

 Ensure you have R installed (version 4.0 or higher is recommended).

+Change to following line of code:

+data <- read.csv("C:/Users/emili/Desktop/imports-85.data", header=FALSE) to wherever imports-85 is store in your computer's memory.

 Run the provided R script or open the R Markdown file to replicate the analysis and visualizations.

 Deliverables:

 Statistical Results: Insight into the relationship between engine/fuel characteristics and highway MPG.

 Visualizations: ggplot2-based charts showing trends and model diagnostics.

 Final Report: A detailed document summarizing findings, methodology, and conclusions.

 Contributions:

 Independently analyzed the effect of engine size, engine type, and fuel type on highway MPG.

 Authored the literature review and a dedicated section explaining the data analysis process and modeling decisions.